techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/checklist_deadlines_user-stories.md

     - 🍔 Backup plan
     - 🍔 Back up Web server
     - 🍔 Back up Admin server
-- ➖ 7.
+- ❌ 7.
 Documentation for using the application.
-- ➖ 8.
+- ❌ 8.
 Configuration for an MVP deployment.

 ### Presentation V1.1 progress --> 09 Feb '24
-- ➖ A 10-minute presentation / demonstration of my progress on app V1.1.
+- 🐂 A 10-minute presentation / demonstration of my progress on app V1.1.

 ### V1.1, deadline --> 23 Feb '24
-- ➖ 0.
+- 🐂 0.
 Database feature from v1.0
-- ➖ 1.
+- 🐂 1.
 Webserver not "naked" anymore -> no public IP address
-- 🚧 2.
+- 🍔 2.
 HTTPS
     - 🍔 TLS 1.2 or higher
-    - ➖ automatic HTTP upgrade to HTTPS
+    - 🍔 Automatic HTTP redirect to HTTPS
     - 🍔 Self signed certificate
         - 🍔 for the connection between load balancer and webservers
         - 🍔 for the connectiom between clients and load balancer
-- 🚧 3.
+- 🔥 3.
 Autoscaling
-    - 🚧 Launch Template
+    - 🔥 Launch Template
     - 🍔 Scaling policy
     - 🍔 Max 3 webservers
-- 🚧 4.
+- 🔥 4.
 Loadbalancer
     - 🍔 Loadbalancer itself
-    - 🚧 Target Group
+    - 🔥 Target Group
     - 🍔 Listeners
         - 🍔 port 80
         - 🍔 port 443